-Advice and Guidance on Helping Your Elderly Parent to Bathe
+Advice And Guidance on Helping Your Elderly Parent to Bathe

-reversed where adult children find themselves needing to help their parents undertake bathing and other hygiene tasks.
+When we are young our parents help us to bathe.
+But often, as we age, the roles can be reversed where adult children find themselves needing to help their parents undertake bathing and other hygiene tasks.

 This can be an uncomfortable situation for both adults and their senior parents.
 While you undoubtedly want the best for your parent regarding safety and hygiene, doing so while respecting and maintaining their dignity can be a challenge.